tensorlakeai/indexify/docs/docs/concepts.md

 # Key Concepts

-## Overview

-Indexify is a powerful and versatile data framework designed to revolutionize the way we handle unstructured data for AI applications.
-It offers a seamless solution for building ingestion and extraction pipelines that can process various types of unstructured data, including documents, videos, images, and audio files.
-A typical workflow involves:
+Indexify offers a seamless solution for building ingestion and extraction pipelines that can process various types of unstructured data, including documents, videos, images, and audio files.
+Once a pipeline is created and deployed, a typical application workflow is:

-1. Uploading unstructured data (documents, videos, images, audio)
+1. Uploading unstructured data (documents, videos, images, audio) to pipelines
-2. Applying extractors to process the content
-3. Updating vector indexes and structured stores
+2. Indexify pipelines automatically extracts information and updates vector indexes and structured stores
 4. Retrieving information via semantic search on vector indexes and SQL queries on structured data tables